 "A festival derived from the custom of mother worship in ancient Greece.
-A formal mother-cult, with ceremonies for Kybele or Rhea, the great mother of the gods, was practised on the Ides of March throughout Asia Minor.
+A formal mother-cult, with ceremonies for Kybele or Rhea, the great mother of the gods, was practiced on the Ides of March throughout Asia Minor."

-In 13th-century England, Laetare Sunday was observed as mothering sunday, when people gave thanks to Mother Church for her motherhood and, as a result, gave thanks to their birth mother.
+In 13th-century England, the Sunday of Laetare was celebrated as the Sunday of the Lord.
+By the mid-nineteenth century, Laetare Sunday was observed as "mothering sunday", when people gave thanks to Mother Church for her motherhood and, as a result, gave thanks to their birth mother.